kubedb/docs/docs/guides/proxysql/reconfigure-tls/cluster/index.md

 md.alifbiswas@gmail.com
 ```

 We can see the email has been successfuly updated.
 You can configure other field as well.
-To know more about the .spec.tls field refer to the link here #edit.
+To know more about the .spec.tls field refer to the link [here](https://pkg.go.dev/kubedb.dev/apimachinery@v0.29.1/apis/ops/v1alpha1#TLSSpec) .

 ## Remove TLS

 To remove TLS from a KubeDB ProxySQL instance, all you need to do is apply a similar yaml like below.
-Just change the .spec.proxyRef.name field with your own proxysql instance name.
+Just change the `.spec.proxyRef.name` field with your own ProxySQL instance name.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1